I keep getting questions about the future of SCCM Intune admin jobs. I got similar questions during the last BITPro

 I thought of writing about SCCM job opportunities in the future.
 I could see loads of job opportunities for SCCM admins in India and abroad because of Windows 10 migrations.
 Will SCCM keep creating new opportunities for IT Pros?
 In this post, we will see more details about the future of SCCM ConfigMgr Intune admin jobs.

 I would recommend reading my previous post “How to Learn SCCM ConfigMgr and Intune” (old post).
 This will help you to understand the strategic learning method for SCCM and Intune (all the other new technologies).
 Also, I would recommend reading a post about the Intune beginner’s guide to learn mobile device management.

 What is SCCM Admin’s Role?

 Let’s take a look back.
 Is it ok to define SCCM admins as glorified desktop ( + laptop) engineer?
 This is arguably a true statement.
-SCCM is mainly used to manage Windows desktop and laptops.
-When SMS or SCCM or MDT was not there, desktop engineers used ghost image to rebuild machines.
+SCCM is mainly used to manage Windows desktops and laptops.
+When SMS or SCCM or MDT was not there, desktop engineers used ghost images to rebuild machines.
 And installation of applications is done through batch files or scripts.

 What happened to Desktop Engineers?

 They still exist!
 We still have desktop engineers in each organization, but automation reduced desktop engineer job roles.
 Desktops engineers up skilled themselves and became SCCM.
 Trust me, that was not an easy transition.
 It was a steep learning curve to become an SCCM admin.
 Most of the desktop engineers have upskilled themselves to get into Active Directory administration, SCCM admin roles.

-SCCM/ConfigMgr and Active Directory are automation tools which took away many jobs of desktop engineers.
+SCCM/ConfigMgr and Active Directory are automation tools that took away many jobs of desktop engineers.
 Instead, I would put this in a politically correct way.
 SCCM and AD helped organizations to go to achieve the next level of productivity with the well-documented automation process.
-There are loads of other factors like end user satisfaction etc.
+There are loads of other factors like end-user satisfaction etc.